kalumsneha/leanlo-backend/README.md

 As a service, I should be able to login a user on the system and return a JWT token, so that the user can login on the UI.

 As a service, I should be able to logout a user on the system, so that the JWT token can be set to expired.

+As a task, I should deploy the backend service on Google Cloud, so that the service can be accessible via the internet.

+As a task, I should create the process flow diagram for some of the features, so that the the end to end process of the features can be visualized.

+DONE

+As a task, I should design the database, so that all tables, columns and relationships can be visualised.

 As a service, I should be able to create new courses, so that students can be able to enrol for the courses.